mischaschultz/individual-variability-growth/README.md

 # individual-variability-growth
 Bayesian hierarchical analysis of individual growth variation in greater amberjack using otolith back-calculation

-## Overview
+## Workflow

 This repository contains some code examples for estimating individual-level growth parameters from otolith increment data.
 The analysis uses back-calculation methods to reconstruct size-at-age histories and applies hierarchical Bayesian models to quantify individual variation in growth trajectories for greater amberjack in the Gulf of Mexico.

-## Workflow

 The analysis follows a sequential three-step process:

 ### 1. Data Preparation (`01_TidyData.R`)
 - Transforms raw otolith measurements from wide to long format